“The Creed of the Trail”: Wisdom Found on the Road with CoCre

-On a recent road trip for our World Peace 22 Production Tour, we stopped upon this mural painted by Danielle Henn featuring the Old Spanish Trail Association’s Creed of the Trail.
-Though the trail is colonized and the wisdom is indigenous to the core, we still appreciate these beautiful reflections of Earth and humankind all around.
+On a recent production road trip we stopped upon this mural painted by Danielle Henn featuring the Old Spanish Trail Association’s Creed of the Trail.
+Though the trail is long colonized and the wisdom is indigenous to the core, we still appreciate these beautiful reflections of Earth and humankind all around.
 Fitting that this would fall on the starting end of this journey.

 The Creed of the Trail